radonc0de/aoc-discord-bot/README.md

 # Advent of Code Discord Bot #

 ## Disclaimer ##
 If you're reading this now, I'd like to apologize in advance for what you're about to see.
 This code is awful.
-Hopefully next time you're here I'll have it cleaned up.
-There are probably a million ways to do this better but I was just focused on getting it working before my lunch break ended.
+Hopefully next time you're here, I'll have it cleaned up.
+There are a million ways to do this better and cleaner but at the time I was just focused on getting it working.
 ## Setup ##
 1. Create an application on the [Discord Developers](https://discord.com/developers/applications) page.
 2. Add a bot, copy the token and save it in this directory in a file called `token.txt`, name your bot, and enable all intents.